microsoft/aroworkshop/_entries/03-04 healthcheck.md

 ![Pod Events](/media/managedlab/14-ostoy-podevents.png)

 **Step 5:** Keep the page from the pod events still open from step 4.
-Then in another tab click on the "Toggle Health" button, in the "Toggle Health Status" tile.
+Then in the OSToy app click on the "Toggle Health" button, in the "Toggle Health Status" tile.
 You will see the "Current Health" switch to "I'm not feeling all that well".

 ![Pod Events](/media/managedlab/15-ostoy-togglehealth.png)